anupam-kumar-krishnan/Namaste-JavaScript/Namaste JavaScript 🙏 Season - 1/Ep.10 Closures in JS 🔥.md

 - _**A/C to MDN Docs:**_
   - A <b><i>Closure</i></b> is the combination of a _**function**_ bundled together(enclosed) with referneces to its _**surrounding state (the lexical environment)**_.
   - In Other words, a closure gives you access to an _**outer function's scope**_ from an _**inner function.**_
+  - JavaScript, a closure is the combination of a function and its lexical environment (the scope in which it was declared).
+This means that a function, when defined, "remembers" the variables and parameters from its outer (enclosing) function's scope, even after that outer function has finished executing.

 <b>

 ```js